Virginia Tech® home

 #VTCUnfinished

-A series of discussions about difference and identity.
-The meetings are intended to encourage students, faculty, staff, and the broader community to share their experiences, stories, questions, and apprehensions about the complicated issues of identity and differences.
+A series of discussions led by students about difference and identity.
+The discussions are intended to encourage students, faculty, staff, and the broader community to share their experiences, stories, questions, and apprehensions about the complicated issues of identity and differences.

 Student Organizations at VTCSOM